Heather May Herrick Scholarship Program

 In appreciation for the unique role of the Nurse Practitioner in Australia and the outstanding work that they do, Heather’s family has funded a scholarship program aimed at supporting more Nurse Practitioners and Advanced Practice Nurses to deliver services to people like Heather in the areas of Aboriginal and Torres Strait Islander Health, New and emerging NPs, Rural and Remote NPs, Intensive Care Nurses and Oncology, with a particular focus on End of Life Pain Management, Palliative Care, Aged Care and Working towards Advanced Practice or a Nurse Practitioner role.

-The objective is to connect future and new Nurse Practitioners and Advanced Practice Nurses with a network in order to build these roles within the communities and assist people like Heather.
-It is also challenging for Nurse Practitioners and Advanced Practice Nurses in rural and remote areas to attend the ACNP National Conference due to cost and travel requirements.
+The objective is to connect future and new Nurse Practitioners and Advanced Practice Nurses with a supportive network to build these roles within communities and assist people like Heather.
+It also aims to address some of the challenges that Nurse Practitioners and Advanced Practice Nurses in rural and remote areas experience to attend the ACNP National Conference due to cost and travel requirements.

 PRIZE: